ChristianSi/lytspel/README.md

 The idea: Spelling should be fun, not a burden.
-The traditional English spelling system is afflicted with exceptions and conflicting rules, making writing and reading texts unnecessary hard.
+The traditional English spelling system is afflicted with exceptions and conflicting rules, making writing and reading texts unnecessarily hard.

 Lytspel is a proposal for reforming the English spelling in order to make it strictly follow the alphabetic principle.
 The alphabetic principle means